-Therefore, this combined therapy was immediately discontinued, and intravenous infusion of methylprednisolone (1000 mg daily for 3 days), immunoglobulin (IVIg) at 25 g for 5 days, as well as washed red blood cells were given.
-Afterward, the dose of methylprednisolone was halved and maintained for 3 days, and then 250 mg for 4 days.
-Thereafter, the methylprednisolone was reduced to 80 mg for 4 days and followed by 40 mg for 3 days.
-Oral administration of 32 mg once daily for 3 days was then administered and stepped down to 8 mg weekly until a maintained dose of 8 mg by mouth once.
-The adverse event of hemolytic anemia was alleviated with all parameters including hemoglobulin, reticulocyte count, and bilirubin returning to normal level.
-One month after the onset of hemolytic crisis, anti-MCL treatment was reinitiated for this patient while still taking methylprednisolone 8 mg orally daily.
-At this time, ibrutinib monotherapy at a dose of 280 mg per day was given for the first week, then venetoclax was administrated 100 mg per day in the second week and increased weekly by 100 mg per day.
-At the time of writing this manuscript, the patient is receiving 280 mg/d ibrutinib and 300 mg/d venetoclax and is not experiencing any adverse reactions like AIHA.
+Therefore, this combined therapy was immediately discontinued, and an intravenous infusion of methylprednisolone (1000 mg daily for three days), immunoglobulin (IVIg) at 25 g for five days, and washed red blood cells were given.
+Afterward, the dose of methylprednisolone was halved and maintained for three days, and then 250 mg was given for four days.
+Thereafter, the methylprednisolone was reduced to 80 mg for four days followed by 40 mg for three days.
+Oral administration of 32 mg once daily for three days was then administered and stepped down to 8 mg weekly until a maintained dose of 8 mg per day was reached.
+The adverse AIHA event was alleviated according to all parameters; hemoglobin, reticulocyte count, and bilirubin returned to normal.
+One month after the onset of the hemolytic crisis, anti-MCL treatment was reinitiated while the patient was still taking methylprednisolone 8 mg orally daily.
+At that time, ibrutinib monotherapy at a dose of 280 mg per day was given for the first week, then venetoclax was administrated 100 mg per day in the second week and increased weekly by 100 mg per day.
+At the time of this writing, the patient is receiving 280 mg/d ibrutinib and 300 mg/d venetoclax daily and is not experiencing any adverse reactions like AIHA.

 Figure 1.
-The treatment process of MCL and hemolytic crisis
+The treatment process of MCL and the hemolytic crisis

 Discussion

 This is the first report of a severe AIHA secondary to the combination therapy of ibrutinib and venetoclax in MCL.
-AIHA is known to complicate CLL and occurs in up to 30% of patients, which is uncommon in patients with aggressive non-Hodgkin's lymphoma, with an estimated incidence of 1% [8].
-Drug-induced immune hemolytic anemia can be classified into autoimmune type, drug adsorption type and neoantigen type [9].
-Depending on the number of reports in the literature, drugs that most associate to AIHA are the new generation of cephalosporins, diclofenac, oxaliplatin and fludarabin [10].
-High dose glucocorticoids are considered the first-line treatment for AIHA.
+AIHA is known to complicate CLL and occurs in up to 30% of patients but is uncommon in aggressive NHL, with an estimated incidence of 1% [8].
+Drug-induced immune hemolytic anemia can be classified into an autoimmune type, a drug adsorption type, and a neoantigen type [9].
+Depending on the number of reports in the literature, the drugs that are most associated with AIHA are the new generation of cephalosporins, diclofenac, oxaliplatin, and fludarabin [10].

+High-dose glucocorticoids are considered the first-line treatment for AIHA.
 If AIHA is a potential complication of MCL, patients should be more successfully treated by focusing on the underlying lymphoma instead of relying on steroids [11].
-In this case, both ibrutinib and venetoclax were discontinued immediately at the onset of AIHA, while a high dose of glucocorticoid was initiated to control AIHA in time.
-Thus, it can be inferred that AIHA was induced by targeted therapy of ibrutinib and venetoclax, rather than a complication of underlying MCL.
+In this case, both ibrutinib and venetoclax were discontinued immediately at the onset of AIHA, while a high dose of glucocorticoid was initiated to reverse the AIHA.
+Thus, it can be inferred that AIHA was induced by the targeted therapy of ibrutinib and venetoclax rather than being a complication of the underlying MCL.

-Molica and Polliack [12] believed that ibrutinib could be effective in a variety of immune disorders, and also suggested that the acute AIHA appeared in the CLL treatment with ibrutinib was caused by CLL activity rather than an ibrutinib-induced reaction.
-Although preclinical study indicates that ibrutinib may inhibit production of autoantibodies [13] a detailed mechanism of action of ibrutinib in AIHA needs to be further investigated.
+Molica and Polliack [12] believed that ibrutinib could be effective in a variety of immune disorders and also suggested that the acute AIHA that appeared in the CLL treatment with ibrutinib was caused by CLL activity rather than an ibrutinib-induced reaction.
+Although a preclinical study indicated that ibrutinib may inhibit the production of autoantibodies [13], the detailed mechanism of action of ibrutinib in AIHA needs to be further investigated.
 AIHA has been reported as one of the adverse events in relapsed/refractory CLL patients treated with venetoclax [14], but it is rarely reported in patients with MCL.

-In this case, we consider that the high-dose combination therapy and rapid titration process of venetoclax may contribute to the development of severe AIHA.
-In the study conducted by Tam C.S et al [5], to reduce the risk of the tumor lysis syndrome, patients of MCL took 560 mg ibrutinib daily first.
-After 4 weeks, venetoclax was added in step-wise, each week increasing 100 mg per day up to the maximum dose of 400 mg daily.
-AIHA was not reported in this study.
+In this case, we consider that the high-dose combination therapy and rapid titration process of venetoclax may have contributed to the development of severe AIHA.
+In the study conducted by Tam C.S et al. [5], to reduce the risk of tumor lysis syndrome, MCL patients took 560 mg ibrutinib daily first.
+After four weeks, venetoclax was added in a step-wise fashion, increasing each week from 100 mg per day up to the maximum dose of 400 mg daily.
+AIHA was not reported in that study.

 Conclusion